-For three and twelve months ended December 31, 2021, the Company's average bitumen production was 0 bbls/day.
+For the three and twelve months ended December 31, 2022, the Company's average bitumen production was 934 bbls/day and 457 bbls/day respectively.
 The bitumen is blended with diluent as part of the production process to create the marketable "Dilbit" blend product.
-Diluent was blended at 19.6% volumetric rate for the twelve months ended December 31, 2020.
-The average Dilbit sales volume was 0 bbls/day and 7 bbls/day for the three and twelve months ended December 31, 2021.
+The average Dilbit sales volume was 1,007.5 bbls/day and 516.7 bbls/day for the three and twelve months ended December 31, 2022.